abang115/TaskAru/Sprint2.md

   - Adds the user if password can be hashed and user doesn't exist yet
   - Stores event information into event objects, stores these objects and calendar information into calendar objects, and stores calendar objects with users

-Unit tests and Cypress tests for frontend
+Unit Tests and Cypress Tests for Frontend
 ---

-Unit tests for backend
+Unit Tests for Backend
 ---

+  - Unit tests register post handler
+    - Successfully regsiters a user when email and password are valid
+    - Catches when a user attempts to register with an email that exists in the database
+  - Unit tests for sign in handler
+    - Successfully signs in a user when email and password are valid
+    - Catches when a user attempts to sign in with the correct email, but wrong password
+    - Catches when a user attempts to sign in with the wrong email, but right password

-Documentation for backend API
+Documentation for Backend API
 ---